 Posts Tagged ‘Federal Reserve’

-Last Friday, the Federal Reserve issued its summary instructions and guidance (the “CCAR 2014 Instructions”) for the supervisory 2014 Comprehensive Capital Analysis and Review program (“CCAR 2014”) applicable to bank holding companies with $50 billion or more of total consolidated assets (“Covered BHCs”).
-Eighteen Covered BHCs will be participating in CCAR for the fourth consecutive year in 2014.
-An additional 12 institutions will be participating in a full CCAR for the first time during this 2013─2014 cycle.
+On October 16, the Board of Governors of the Federal Reserve System (the “Federal Reserve”) issued its summary instructions and guidance (the “CCAR 2015 Instructions”) for its supervisory Comprehensive Capital Analysis and Review program for 2015 (“CCAR 2015”) applicable to bank holding companies with $50 billion or more of total consolidated assets (“Covered BHCs”).
+Thirty-one institutions will participate in CCAR 2015, including the 30 Covered BHCs that participated in CCAR in 2014, as well as one institution that is new to the program.

 In a flurry of regulatory actions on October 21 and 22, 2014, the Federal Deposit Insurance Corporation (the “FDIC”), the Office of the Comptroller of the Currency, the Federal Reserve Board, the Securities and Exchange Commission, the Federal Housing Finance Agency (the “FHFA”), and the Department of Housing and Urban Development (collectively, the “Joint Regulators”) each adopted a final rule (the “Final Rule”) implementing the credit risk retention requirements of section 941 of the Dodd-Frank Act for asset-backed securities (“ABS”).
 The section 941 requirements were intended to ensure that securitizers generally have “skin in the game” with respect to securitized loans and other assets.